 Ironically, the “prime” part of prime rib doesn’t refer to the meat quality at all.
 This can be very confusing for consumers, who assume the prime rib they are buying is the king of all beef cuts.
 But, if you buy a USDA Select grade ribeye roll, you’re not going to have anywhere near the sumptuous eating experience as if you were dealing with a higher grade.
 So, if you’re really looking to go all out and treat yourself to the type of prime rib that everyone raves about, you’re going to want to source Prime grade – the highest USDA offers.

-I ended up getting a massive Prime ribeye roll from Sam’s Club, because they have pretty incredible prices on Prime beef.
-And when you’re buying massive whole muscles the price per pound matters more than ever.
+I ended up getting a massive Prime ribeye roll from my local grocery (you can also get them at club stores).
+Often it can be more economical to purchase massive whole muscles this way.
 Be prepared for sticker shock when you purchase a whole ribeye roll – mine was just over $300 but was also over 20 pounds!
 To maximize my purchase further, I actually cut the ribeye cap off to save it for a separate steak experience, and then split the remaining roll in two – vacuum sealing the unused portion for another time.
 So, with a great price per pound, and some very light home butchery, I actually found a way to make a luxury item affordable.

 - When smoking beef, I recommend using Oak, Mesquite or Pecan.

 - The real hidden secret to this recipe is using Hardcore Carnivore Black rub.
 Since the meat cooks in just 2-3 hours, this seasoning helps you get that classic dark bark even before you’ve started cooking.

 - Use an old towel to line a cooler for the resting stage.